iivanoo/covid-apps-observer/data/data_us/reports/resources/jhu.edu.JohnsHopkinsCOVIDControl___3.3/report.md

 > Cannot read the privacy statement because it won't load.
 Cannot add my daily temp because it shows error.
 Get your act together JHU.
 0ne star is too much.
 Maybe one of your engineers can developed a usable/workable app.<br> :date: __2020-10-20 14:50:00__

 > utterly useless failed to allow submission of data from 1st screen<br> :date: __2020-10-06 19:56:20__

-> Unable to input to register and participate<br> :date: __2020-09-08 15:51:22__

-> I had an earlier version that partially worked (could submit data but couldn't tell if it actually submitted because the counter didn't show how many days I submitted) and I couldn't edit my profile.
-New version clean install won't accept any profile data.
-Just tells me that there was a problem and to try again.<br> :date: __2020-09-05 15:45:34__